Please Consult the Event Calendar Page for scheduled dates.

-The seminar weaves inputs from best practices in Reputation Management, Risk Management, Communication & PR, Crisis Management & Crisis Communication, Ethics & Corporate Responsibility to provide companies with tools and know-how to protect, defend and deal with reputation risk events of any kind, and will address the following:
+The Masterclass weaves inputs from best practices in Reputation Management, Risk Management, Communication & PR, Crisis Management & Crisis Communication, Ethics & Corporate Responsibility to provide companies with tools and know-how to protect, defend and deal with reputation risk events of any kind, and will address the following:

-Module 1: Understanding Reputation
+Part 1: Understanding Reputation

 - What is Reputation, the value to the organization of a good reputation – and the risk of a bad one;